-- · 'enable': 'no' (default) or 'yes'; to use the feature or not - 'exclude\users': list of users whose commands are excluded from logging - 'max\sessions': o by default, which means unlimited.
-If set to a positive integer, the sequence returns to o after reaching it, and starts to overwrite the files in the subdir 'oo/oo/oo' instead of increasing indefinitely.
+- 'enable': 'no' (default) or 'yes'; to use the feature or not - 'exclude\users': list of users whose commands are excluded from logging - 'max\sessions': 0 by default, which means unlimited.
+If set to a positive integer, the sequence returns to 0 after reaching it, and starts to overwrite the files in the subdir '00/00/00' instead of increasing indefinitely.

-This sudo plugin saves all input and output including passwords typed in shell prompts (even when they are not echoed to the screen), and this is unencrypted, so please consider the security implications.

-Even if in some versions the compression of these files is enabled (releases mrg.5 and after), some commands can use huge amounts of data and fill-up the available disk space very quickly, and full disk will cause serious problems (failures in services, or even preventing external access to the system to fix the problems).
-Please consider setting up monitoring of free space, or mitigating measures like setting a small amount of sessions saved, taking data out the system often for preservation and deleting sessions from previous days, etc.

-Additionally, this has a performance impact (both CPU and I/O) on every command run with sudo that triggers logging, negligible for most commands but significant when the input or output is large.
+WARNING This sudo plugin saves all input and output including passwords typed in shell prompts (even when they are not echoed to the screen), and this is unencrypted, so please consider the security implications.
+WARNING Even if in some versions the compression of these files is enabled (releases mr9.5 and after), some commands can use huge amounts of data and fill-up the available disk space very quickly, and full disk will cause serious problems (failures in services, or even preventing external access to the system to fix the problems).
+Please consider setting up monitoring of free space, or mitigating measures like setting a small amount of sessions saved, taking data out the system often for preservation and deleting sessions from previous days, etc. WARNING Additionally, this has a performance impact (both CPU and I/O) on every command run with sudo that triggers logging, negligible for most commands but significant